-Intersection approach volumes should be inflated to future conditions using the annual growth rate chosen for the road segment in the method above.
+Each intersection approach volumes should be inflated to future conditions using the annual growth rate chosen for that road segment.

-Estimating future traffic volumes on facilities that do not currently exist may require the use of SERPM.
+Estimating future traffic volumes on facilities that do not currently exist may require the use of the regional travel demand model SERPM.